DiegoBiagini/VLSI_Opt/README.md

 The converted instances are found in a newly created folder called "DZN_instances"

 The model which solves an instance without rotations is "src/VLSI_model.mzn", the one which allows rotations is "src/VLSI_model_rotation.mzn".
-Once we you have the instances in .dzn format to **solve** them you can either run the model in the minizinc IDE or use the python command line utility "src/Utils/solve_cp.py".
+Once you have the instances in .dzn format to **solve** them you can either run the model in the minizinc IDE or use the python command line utility "src/Utils/solve_cp.py".

 It requires the following arguments:
 - Instance: the path to either a folder containing a set of instances or a single instance in .dzn format